 Based on FCC IDs ACJ96NKX-TGU430 and ACJ96NKX-TGUA40 which were listed on fccid.io on 1/24/24, Panasonic is back for 2024 with what appears to be an amplified, senior-friendly cordless phone with call blocking.
 Easily mistakable for Gigaset's amplified models like the E290A, this model gives us a hint at what Panasonic will be using for model numbers going forward.

 I've seen quite a few reviews for cordless phones saying the answering system doesn't work, answers before the set number of rings, says there are no messages even though there are messages, or is full when it's not.
-These issues are likely because you have voicemail from your phone company and it's taking priority over your answering system.
+If you have one or more of these issues, it's likely because you have voicemail from your phone company and it's taking priority over your answering system.
 This is one of the reasons why it's very important to understand the difference between an answering system and phone company voicemail.

 Have you attempted to use the handset while it's supplying power to the base (available on select models), only to have the handset lose the link to the base?
 Why does slight movement of the handset placed on the base (e.g. jiggling) affect power backup but not charging?